ryanrhymes/mobiccnx/README.md

 Project Schedule:

 * `Week 0`:
-  	- Read relevant papers to get familiar with the topic
+  	- Read relevant papers to get familiar with the topic; (all)
-	- Get familiar with the individual's tasks;
+	- Get familiar with the individual's tasks; (all)
-  	- Set up code repository for collaboration;
+  	- Set up code repository for collaboration; (Liang)
-	- Sketch the skeleton of the paper;
+	- Sketch the skeleton of the paper; (Liang)

 * `Week 1`:
   	- Hands-on work: Read the code.
 Deploy the CCNx on Ukko, and test; (Liang and Otto)